Analytical Evaluation of Elastic Lepton-Proton Two-Photon Exchange in Chiral Perturbation Theory: TPE contributions to the elastic cross-section

 where $\theta_{lab}$ refers to the lepton scattering angle in the {\it lab}-frame.
-The above result~\cite{McKinley:1948zz} was originally obtained in the context of non-relativistic quantum mechanics employing second-order Born approximation.
-Given the fact that the SPA approach in HB$\chi$PT pursued in Ref.~\cite{Talukdar:2019dko} had completely missed out on the Feshbach contribution, our LO exact TPE result is already a significant improvement over the SPA results.
-A notable feature of our HB$\chi$PT calculation is the absence of IR divergence at the true LO:
+The above result~\cite{McKinley:1948zz} was originally obtained in the context of potential scattering in non-relativistic quantum mechanics employing second-order Born approximation.
+Given the fact that the SPA approach in HB$\chi$PT pursued in Ref.~\cite{Talukdar:2019dko} had completely missed out on the McKiney Feshbach contribution, our exact LO TPE result is already a significant improvement over the SPA results.
+Furthermore, an important feature of our HB$\chi$PT is the absence of IR divergence at true LO:

+Finally, we note that Ref.~\cite{Peset:2021iul} in their Eq.~(4.13) obtained a McKinley Feshbach result for $\beta \ll 1$, derived from the electron-muon scattering TPE result of Ref.~\cite{Kaiser:2010zz}.
+This, however, contrasts with the original McKinley Feshbach derivation which assumed that $\beta \simeq 1$.

-Fig.~\ref{LO-results} displays the numerical results for the true LO TPE fractional corrections,\footnote{We re-emphasize that in the HB$\chi$PT framework, only the true LO [i.e., of ${\mathcal O}(1/M^0)$] corrections are regarded as the LO contributions.
+Fig.~\ref{LO-results} displays the numerical results for the true LO TPE fractional corrections,\footnote{We re-emphasize that in the HB$\chi$PT framework, only the true LO [i.e., of ${\mathcal O}(1/M^0)$] corrections are regarded as the LO chiral contributions.
 All other ${\mathcal O}(1/M)$ corrections are treated as NLO contributions.} Eq.~\eqref{eq:ab-LO} (with respect to the Born contribution), for specific MUSE choices of the incoming lepton beam momenta, both for e-p and $\mu$-p scattering.
-Our displayed results cover the full kinematical scattering range $0<|Q^2|<|Q^2_{\rm max}|$, where~\cite{Talukdar:2019dko} Evidently, the TPE corrections for muon and electron are different, as they depend on the non-zero lepton mass $m_l$.\\
+Our displayed results cover the full kinematical scattering range $0<|Q^2|<|Q^2_{\rm max}|$, where~\cite{Talukdar:2019dko} Evidently, the TPE corrections for muon and electron are different, as they depend on the non-zero lepton mass $m_l$.